The increase in tax burden may deprive oil companies of not the “surplus”, but the necessary investments.

 Under these conditions, the substantive reasons for the permanent hysteria of the Ministry of Finance are simply incomprehensible: instead of a lack of money, which he desperately intimidates Russia and its leadership, there is a completely obvious surplus.

-For the first eight months of 2015, unused balances in budget accounts increased by 1 trillion rubles. - up to 10,7 trillion!
-This means that for more than 10 months the budget may not collect any revenue at all - and no one, except the treasury accountants, will notice anything.
-You can build a second Russia for the money frozen in the budget, incomparably more modern, efficient and comfortable than the current one - but the Ministry of Finance does not even think to invest Russian taxpayers' money in the good of Russia.
-On the contrary, he takes the bulk of these funds abroad, supporting the financial systems of Western countries that have launched a genuine economic war against us, probably in accordance with the “Dvorkovich maxim”, according to which Russia must pay for the financial stability of the United States.
-And the Bank of Russia is even better - instead of directing funds for the development of its country (as the American Fed did in particular, by financing the increase in government debt), it invests them in the development of others, including the US national debt!
+In the first eight months of 2015, unused balances in budget accounts increased by 1 trillion rubles. - up to 10,7 trillion!
+This means that for more than 10 months the budget may not collect revenue at all - and no one, except the accountants from the Treasury, will notice anything.
+With the money frozen in the budget, it is possible to build a second Russia, incomparably more modern, efficient and comfortable than the current one, but the Ministry of Finance does not even think of investing the money of Russian taxpayers for the good of Russia.
+On the contrary, he sends the bulk of these funds abroad, supporting the financial systems of Western countries that have unleashed a real economic war against us, probably in accordance with the “Dvorkovich maxim”, according to which Russia should pay for the financial stability of the United States.
+And the Bank of Russia is even better - instead of channeling funds for the development of its country (as the US Federal Reserve did, in particular, by financing the growth of the national debt), it invests them in the development of others, including the same US national debt!